Met0fi/Ticket-farmer/README.md

 The script only needs to be run in a round!
 It will not be able to start in the Evade main menu.

+CONTROLS FOR COMPUTERS:

+N - open the Gui menu of the script

+B - enable auto farm tickets

+V - turning on and off the platform (farm without and with a platform)

+X - script language change

+On your phone, just use your fingers to move the Gui menu and use the script :3

 GET SCRIPT:

 https://raw.githubusercontent.com/Met0fi/Ticket-farmer/refs/heads/main/GetScript